How To Edit Your WordPress User Profile

 9 – Contact Info > Website

-Type your website or blog address in the Website field.
+Add your website address in the Website field.

 If you have another website or blog that you want to display in your profile, then enter the address for that website or blog instead.